Herschweiler-Pettersheim: Recent times

 Early in 1794, the French were pushed back by Prussian troops, but by October 1794, the lands on the Rhine's left bank were back in French hands.
 From the 1797 Treaty of Campo Formio, under whose terms Austria recognized the Rhine as France's border, until the time when Napoleon was driven out in 1814, Herschweiler and Pettersheim belonged for more than 15 years to France.
-After the annexation of the lands on the Rhine's left bank by the French Revoluntionary government, the Revoluntionary state brought a territorial reorganization into force.
+After the annexation of the lands on the Rhine's left bank by the French Revolutionary government, the Revolutionary state brought a territorial reorganization into force.
 The already defunct Duchy of Palatinate-Zweibrücken was formally dissolved along with the old feudal order.
 Also abolished were tithes and all other feudal levies.
 But of course, the French then levied their own taxes.
 Lordly and ecclesiastical property were confiscated and auctioned off to private citizens.
 In administration and law, there were far-reaching changes and innovations, many of which lasted well beyond the time of French rule.
 The church register lost its status as an authoritative record of people's status, and instead a state register was introduced.